osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 1. Subscribe to the task-specific topics provided by the wayfindind scoring plugin:
     * The list of waypoints (given as a [geographic_msgs/GeoPath](http://docs.ros.org/api/geographic_msgs/html/msg/GeoPath.html)):
         * `rostopic echo /vrx/wayfinding/waypoints`
-    * The current error values for all waypoints:
-        * The minimum errors achieved for each waypoint so far: `rostopic echo /vrx/wayfinding/min_errors`
+    * The current minimum errors achieved for each waypoint so far:
+        * `rostopic echo /vrx/wayfinding/min_errors`
-        * The mean of the above errors: `rostopic echo /vrx/wayfinding/mean_error`
+    * The current mean of the minimum errors:
+        * `rostopic echo /vrx/wayfinding/mean_error`
 1. For implementation details, see "4.1.2.
 Task 2: Wayfinding" in the Competition and Task Descriptions  (link coming), or refer to the [wayfinding scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/wayfinding_scoring_plugin.hh)

 ### 3. Perception ###